davismiler/paper-craft-ai/README.md

-# ResearchX ✨
+# PaperCraft AI ✨
 AI-Powered Research Document Generator

 ## 🧠 About
-ResearchX allows you to **generate comprehensive research documents** using advanced AI models—ideal for students, researchers, and professionals seeking to streamline their workflows.
+PaperCraft AI allows you to **generate comprehensive research documents** using advanced AI models—ideal for students, researchers, and professionals seeking to streamline their workflows.

 ## ✨ Features
 - AI-Powered content generation for full research documents